Designations Congruent with Things: Chapter 14

 “I will not,” Hermann replies.

 “You will.
 I guarantee it.
-I will bet you eight hundred dollars that the second you see catalase generated pink-tinged foam you’re—“
+I will bet you five hundred and twelve dollars that the second you see catalase generated pink-tinged foam you’ll—”

-Fine,” Hermann snarls, pulling Newton’s glasses out of the front pocket of his own blazer and extending them in the other man's direction.
+“Fine.”
+Hermann pulls Newton’s glasses out of the front pocket of his own blazer and extending them in the other man's direction.

 “Wait,” Newton says.
 “You had these?
 The whole time?
 In the diner?
 You jackass.
 We were on TV.”

-“What is that supposed to mean?”
-Newton says, wincing as he swaps Hermann’s shades for his actual glasses.
+“What’s that supposed to mean?”
+Newton winces as he swaps Hermann’s shades for his glasses.

-“Use your ostensibly intact cognitive capacity to figure it out,” Hermann says, all the bite he meant to give the words entirely undercut by his reaction to Newton’s bloodshot eyes and pained expression.
+“Use your ostensibly intact cognitive capacity to figure it out,” Hermann says, all the bite he’d meant to give the words undercut by his reaction to Newton’s bloodshot eyes and pained expression.

 That was not a good-faith interrogative either.
-Hermann is quite clear on that point.
+Hermann’s quite clear on that point.

-Yes,” Hermann, says, standing, unwilling to watch Newton attempt to read the label on the hydrogen peroxide.
-“What in god’s name could you possibly be trying to ascertain?” he asks, snapping the bottle out of Newton’s grip.
+“Yes.”
+Hermann stands, unwilling to watch Newton attempt to read the label on the hydrogen peroxide.
+“What in god’s name could you possibly be trying to ascertain?”
+He snaps the bottle out of Newton’s grip.

 “For one, whether I have enough visual resolution to read,” Newton replies.
 “For two, what percent—”

-“Three,” Hermann snaps, glancing at the label and handing the bottle back to him.
+Hermann glances at the label.
+“Three.”
+He hands the bottle back.
 “It’s antiseptic grade, three percent hydrogen peroxide.
-Simply pour it on your shirt and be done with it.”
+Pour it on your shirt and be done with it.”

-“Sit,” Newton says, pushing Hermann backwards a step, in the direction of the bed.
+“Sit.”
+Newton pushes Hermann back a step, in the direction of the bed.
 “That’s step one.
 Then?
 Lie down.
-You are ridiculously cranky right now, do you realize that?
-Leave the redox reactions to the guy who can consistently tell the difference between oxidation and reduction and go dream about four-dimensional cubes, or something appropriately trippy.
+You’re ridiculously cranky right now, do you realize that?
+Leave the redox reactions to the guy who can consistently tell the difference between oxidation and reduction and go dream about four-dimensional cubes.
 I promise not to die in the shower.”

 “I strongly object to being shoved onto a bed.”

-“Noted,” Newton says, already halfway across the room and half out of his blazer.
-“Noted, considered, and deemed wholly irrelevant on the following grounds.
-A) I gave you fair warning about this exact outcome.
-B) you have been dragging me all over the place for I don’t even know how long.
-C) You deserved it, and D) you deserved it.”
+“Noted.”
+Newton is already half across the room and half out of his blazer.
+“Noted, considered, and deemed wholly irrelevant on the following grounds: a) I gave you fair warning about this exact outcome; b) you’ve been dragging me all over the place for I don’t even know how long; c) you deserved it; and d) you deserved it.”

 “Will you stop?”
-Hermann snaps, pulling Newton’s blazer out of his face.
+Hermann pulls Newton’s blazer out of his face.

 “Stop what?”
-Newton replies, squinting from behind his glasses as he pulls his bloodstained shirt and a bloodstained bathrobe from the closet.
+Newton squints through his glasses as he pulls his bloodstained shirt and a bloodstained bathrobe from the closet.
 “I like that you hung these up.”

 Hermann doesn’t dignify that with a response.